xbeat/Machine-Learning/README.md

 Introduction to Transformer Models

 The Transformer model, introduced in the "Attention Is All You Need" paper, revolutionized natural language processing.
 It's a neural network architecture that uses self-attention mechanisms to process sequential data, eliminating the need for recurrent or convolutional layers.

+## Exploring Popular Distance Measures in Machine Learning

+Understanding Euclidean Distance

+The Euclidean distance represents the shortest straight-line path between two points in a multi-dimensional space.
+It's calculated as the square root of the sum of squared differences between corresponding coordinates, making it particularly effective for continuous numerical data in machine learning applications.

 ## Basic LangChain Tutorial with Python